vikashshaarma007/Todo_Application/README.md

   <br>
 ## Todo Application
   <br>
-     To create APIs that allow users to create, update, delete, and fetch all Todo tasks.
+     To create rest APIs that allow users to create, update, delete, and fetch all Todo tasks.

   1. Create Todo
      ![Screenshot 2025-01-02 122155](https://github.com/user-attachments/assets/bf6e45d8-d4ea-4a72-aa16-f9a24a246801)